-The Fake Electors Scheme, Explained
+The fake electors scheme, explained

 Then, on Jan.
 6, 1961, Nixon, overseeing the congressional certification session in his role as president of the Senate, received all three slates of electors — his own, the initial Kennedy slate and the certified Kennedy slate — but agreed that the last one should be formally accepted.

-Trump’s Allies Supercharged the Plan
+Trump’s allies supercharged the plan

 Even if the Kennedy campaign had lost in Hawaii, it would not have affected the ultimate outcome of the election.
 But the effort by Trump and his allies to create competing slates of electors in seven different states at once would have dramatically altered the results if it had been successful.